-- In response to a serious breach or persistent breaches of the school's behaviour policy - If allowing the student to remain in school would seriously harm the education or welfare of the student or others in the school.
+- in response to a serious breach or persistent breaches of the school's behaviour policy; and - where allowing the student to remain in school would seriously harm the education or welfare of the student or others in the school.

-The decision to exclude a student permanently is a serious one.
-There are two main types of situation in which permanent exclusion may be considered:
+The decision to exclude a student permanently is a serious one and will only be taken as a last resort.
+There are two main types of situations in which permanent exclusion may be considered:

-- As a final, last resort in a concerted process for dealing with repeated disciplinary offences following the unsuccessful use of other strategies (for example, persistent and defiant behaviour or bullying). - Where an offence is sufficiently serious to justify an exclusion.
+- As a final, last resort in a concerted process for dealing with repeated disciplinary offences following the unsuccessful use of other strategies (for example, persistent and defiant behaviour or bullying). - Where a single offence is sufficiently serious to justify an exclusion.